-In the following, minimum proportions for investments with sustainable characteristics as well as sustainable investments are defined as part of the asset allocation.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an allocation.
 If investments no longer meet the requirements of the respective sustainability policy and thus fall below the minimum proportions, the deficiency must be remedied within three months.
 Otherwise, the minimum proportions specified below may only be fallen short of temporarily and for an absolutely necessary period if circumstances require this due to exceptionally unfavorable market conditions and such a shortfall is justified with regard to the interests of investors, e.g. in very serious circumstances.